JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Returns the complete drive, path, file name, and extension of the program which is currently executing.

 ```
-FUNCTION AfxGetExeFullPath () AS CWSTR
+FUNCTION AfxGetExeFullPath () AS DWSTRING
 ```

 # <a name="AfxGetFileExt"></a>AfxGetFileExt